Breta01/dotfiles/README.md

 # Dotfiles
-This is a backup of my dotfiles from Termux app.
+This is a backup of my dotfiles from Termux android app.
-(Original file names are without '_bu')